My Embassy is set up, now what?¶

 What is happening if I cannot connect with another user on Mastodon?¶

 You can only follow someone who has an account on a Mastodon server that supports Tor.
 It is a new feature, so many instances do not have it yet.
+Other issues are typically related to the tor connection, check your tor daemon, orbot, or try to restart the service.

 Can the browser extension be used with Bitwarden hosted on the embassy?¶